2021

 At times that causes widespread damage on the most developed buds (black frost – a frost without ice formation on the vegetation with temperatures around - 4° C).

 Fortunately, not all vine shoots were equally developed in length, so damage in the end was minimal, around 10%.
-April then continued, with low temperatures and minimal precipitation until May.

 From the last decade of May through June temperatures began to rise and with them the arrival of thunderstorms, sometimes followed by hail.